haberdashPI/vscode-master-key/notes.md

 ## Additional test coverage

 SMALL BUG: should 'esc' really be appended in the status bar since it cancels a prefix sequence... 🤔

+NEW TESTS: keybindings
+- tests for running various binding commands
+- tests for selecting bindings
+- tests for selecting extensions?

 NEW TEST: store/restore named commands